-Itraconazole (5mg/per kilo/daily) is the drug of choice after amphotericin B has been finished.
-Your cat will need to be on anti-fungal medication for two months.
+- Itraconazole (5mg/per kilo/daily) – The drug of choice after amphotericin B has been completed.
+Your cat will need to be on anti-fungal medication for 60-90 days.
 Other antifungals may include fluconazole and ketoconazole.
-These medications are cheaper but not quite as effective, therefore a longer course of medication may be required.
+These medications are cheaper but not quite as effective.
+Therefore a longer course of medication may be required.
 Itraconazole and ketoconazole can cause liver problems so close veterinary monitoring will be necessary.
-Drug toxicity can occur with antifungal medications so close monitoring of your cat is necessary.
+Drug toxicity can occur with antifungal medications so that the veterinarian will monitor the cat.

-In some cases, surgical treatment will be necessary to treat your cat.
-This may include surgery to re-attach the retina or remove lesions from the lungs.
+- Surgical treatment – This may include surgery to re-attach the retina or remove lesions from the lungs.

 Prognosis is guarded and depends on the severity of the disease and the organs affected.
 Cases of blastomycosis with CNS involvement have the poorest prognosis.

-Follow-up appointments with your veterinarian will be necessary to closely monitor the liver and kidney function while on medication.
+- Follow-up appointments with your veterinarian will be necessary to monitor the liver and kidney function while on medication.